cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.4.1**
 - Implement Arms Race support for Psy Drones.
 - Fix a bug regarding double damage in multiplayer.

-**3.4.0**
-- Implement Psy Drones, a powerful weapon from a different timeline.
-- Allow the other custom drones from this mod to benefit from attack speed bonuses.
-- Fix a very bad bug where the Health Components of custom drones aren't properly assigned.
-- Actually add a config option for custom drones to be repurchaseable.
-- Integrate breaking changes from Chen's Helpers.

-**3.3.11**
-- Update the mod so that it works after the breaking changes of Chen's Helpers.
-- Implement a new API for a shortcut way to setup custom broken drone models.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*